node-llm/node-llm/docs/models/available_models.md

 # Available Models

-`node-llm` includes a comprehensive registry of models with metadata for pricing, context windows, and capabilities.
+`NodeLLM` includes a comprehensive registry of models with metadata for pricing, context windows, and capabilities.
 Below are the most popular models supported out of the box.

 ## OpenAI